Sawika Chaiyadech: Early life and education

 Pinky was born on 19 June 1986, in Bangkok.
 She is of Chinese, English, Mon, Pakistani, and Thai heritage.
 She had an Islamic upbringing as her father is Muslim.
 Pinky has two elder brothers, one of which was also in her first childhood lakorn.
 She graduated from Rangsit University with a bachelor's degree in Liberal Arts and later received a master's degree from Chalermkarnchana University.

 Career

 Pinky has been in the entertainment business since she was around 8 years old, first seen in a Sony Trinitron commercial, appearing with an ape/gorilla.
 She rose to fame in her teenage years when she starred alongside Veerapaph Suparbpaiboon in the action adventure lakorn, Angkor 2, and portrayed as a princess who was cursed by a sorcerer.

-Pinky also works in the South Indian film industry.
+Pinky also worked in the South Indian film industry.
 She made her debut in the 2011 Tamil film Markandeyan and played the female lead in the 2014 Telugu film, Emo Gurram Egaravachu opposite the popular star Sumanth which was released on 24 January 2014.